mohsiniamanullah/Mohsini_Electronics/README.md

 This project was developed as a Full stack web devloper program completion project with AZNext & Congnizant in Dec 2024;
-The Main chnologies used in this project:
+The Main technologies used in this project:
 ---------------------------------------
 Font-End: HTML, CSS, JavaScript
 Database: Mysql